jingweixu3/USC-EE559-FindMedian/README.md

-# EE599 HW1 Find Medain
+# EE599 HW1 Find Median
 > Finds the median value in a sorted C++ Vector

 ## Installation